yilunzhou613U990/yilunrepository/readme.txt

 Git is a version control system.
-Git is free software.
+Git is free software. what is my true thinking?
-How is my future?